Seamse/ci-project-five/README.md

 * As a site user I want to be able to create an account:
 Accounts can be created.
 * As a site user I want to be able to see my order/payment history:
-Though a section has been made under the user account where order history can be displayed, this is not yet functional.
-As such this will be a future addition.
+Order history can be seen under the "my account" area.
 * As a site user I want to be able to review products in order to help others make informed decisions:
 Site users (who are logged in) can leave reviews and ratings on individual products.